lue-bird/elm-state-interface-hello/README.md

 npx vite
 ```
   - open http://localhost:5173/ to see your app
-  - open `src/App.elm` in an editor to paste in example code and fiddle around yourself.
-The website updates automatically
+  - open `src/App.elm` in an editor to paste in example code and fiddle around yourself

 For all future runs, you just need